jfmekker/bna-language/README.md

 The acronym takes inspiration from other recursive acronyms, primarily GNU (GNU's Not Unix).

 ## Contributing
-BNA is still in an early beta stage, so it will be difficult to have parallel development without running into conflicts.
-That being said, contributions are very welcome.
+Contributions to BNA are very welcome.
 Check the issues list for work to pickup, or open issues for bugs, feature requests, or wiki updates.

 ## Future Plans
 BNA currently translates BNA code to equivalent Python.
 However, this is somewhat limiting when it comes to type-enforcement and dynamic jumps.
 The next few minor releases will see more functionality added to this, as well as cleaning things up for a full semi-stable release.